isomerpages/moe-corporationpri/_cca/Visual & Performing Arts/Malay Dance.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The Malay dance team is well-known in Corporation Primary School and has
+<p>The Malay dance team is well-known at Corporation Primary School and has
-received numerous awards for the past Singapore Youth Festival competitions.
-As member of the team, students are exposed to the various traditional&nbsp;dance&nbsp;themes such as&nbsp;zapin, inang, joget, masri and&nbsp;asli.&nbsp;</p>
-<p>Throughout their journey as a Malay dancer, students learn values such
-as endurance, responsibility and humility as they learn the importance of working together as a team during their performance</p>
+received awards in past Singapore Youth Festival competitions.
+As members of the team, students are exposed to various traditional dance themes such as zapin, inang, joget, masri, and asli.
+Throughout their journey as Malay dancers, students learn values such as endurance, responsibility, and humility as they understand the importance of working together as a team during their performances.</p>
 </td>
 </tr>
 <tr>